ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/securing_communication.md

 The Mbed TLS library is designed for ease-of-use.
 The library is documented and has examples so you can easily understand how to use it.
-In the Network Component, Mbed TLS is used under the
-<a href="https://www.apache.org/licenses/LICENSE-2.0" target="_blank">Apache 2.0 license</a>, enabling you to use it in both
-open source and closed source projects.
+In the Network Component, Mbed TLS is used under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0), enabling you to use it in both open source and closed source projects.
 Mbed TLS is a fully featured and standards compliant SSL library offering server and client functionality in one single package.